Kinga Gál: European Parliament

 Gál has been a Member of the European Parliament since the 2004 European Parliament Election in Hungary.
 From 2015 until 2019 she was the vice-president of the European People's Party.
 In 2014, she received the annual MEP Award for Justice and Civil Liberties, awarded by Parliament Magazine.

+She currently serves as the First Vice-Chair of the Patriots for Europe Group and Vice-President of the Patriots.eu party.
+Since 2021, she also serves as Vice-President of FIDESZ - Hungarian Civic Union.

 Committees and delegations

-Gál is currently a member of the Committee on Foreign Affairs and the Delegation for relations with the People's Republic of China.
-Additionally, she is the co-chair of the Intergroup on Traditional Minorities, National Communities and Languages.
+Gál is currently a member of the Committee on Foreign Affairs, where she is also part of the DASE Delegation for relations with Southeast Asia and the Association of Southeast Asian Nations (ASEAN).

+Additionally, she is the Honorary President of the Intergroup on Traditional Minorities, National Communities and Languages.

 Personal life

 She is married and mother of four sons.